dbosk/introtools/modules/ssh/guide.md

 # Guide to accessing the terminal

 You will need to use the terminal in many cases in the future, most imminently for the next coming assignments in this course.
+(But you'll need it in many future courses too).
 In this assignment you'll ensure you have a terminal to use.

 There are several options for accessing a UNIX-like terminal.
 We'll cover